In good economic times and bad, one thing remains constant: Senior executives make a ton of money.

-Indeed, a study by The Wall Street Journal and Hay Group found that in 2008, median CEO compensation at America's 200 largest companies dipped just 3.4 percent, to a little over $7.5 million.
+Even when most workers faced layoffs and pay cuts as the Great Recession raged in 2008, median CEO compensation at America's 200 largest companies dipped just 3.4 percent, to a little over $7.5 million, according to data from The Wall Street Journal and Hays Group.

-In the face of massive turmoil in the job market, is there anything we can learn from CEOs to help boost our own bottom lines?
+As the job market slowly improves for the rest of us, is there anything we can learn from CEOs to help boost our own bottom lines?

-Following are three principles CEOs use to get paid more.
-Putting these maxims to work might boost your pay, too:
+Here are three principles CEOs use to get paid more.
+Putting these maxims to work might boost your pay, too.

 “Executives often have very high relationship-building skills.”